jlangch/venice/doc/readme/functional-about.md

 ### Pure Functions

-A function is pure if its output is determined only by its input values, without observable side effects (e.g. doing I/O, altering global vars, no internal state, ...).
+A function is pure if its output is determined only by its input values, without observable side effects (e.g. doing I/O, throwing exceptions, modifying global vars, ...).
+Pure functions do not have an internal state.
 This means the function's behavior is consistent and doesn't rely on or alter the program state.